Religion in Jordan

 Sunni Islam is the dominant religion in Jordan.
-Muslims make up about 98% of the country's population.
+Muslims make up about 97.2% of the country's population.
 A few of them are Shiites.
 Many Shia in Jordan are refugees from Syria, Lebanon, and Iraq.

 The country also boasts one of the oldest Christian communities in the world, coexisting with the rest of the population.
 They made up about 4.2% of the population when the country had 5 million inhabitants in 2005. down from 20% in the 1930s, due to several reasons, mainly due to high rates of Muslim immigration into the country.
-More than half are Greek Orthodox.
-The rest are Latin or Greek Rite Catholics, Syrian Orthodox, Protestants and Armenians., ibid.
-Jordanian Christians in a country of almost 10 million are thought to number 250,000–400,000 excluding tens of thousands of Syrian and Iraqi Christians in the country.
-A 2015 study estimates some 6,500 Christian believers, from a Muslim background, are in the country, most of them belonging to some form of Protestantism.
+More than half are Eastern Orthodox.
+The rest are Latin or Greek Rite Catholics, Syrian Orthodox, and Protestants.
+Jordanian Christians in a country of almost 10 million are thought to number 239,003 individuals including those of Palestinian origin, Syrian and Iraqi Christians in the country.

-There are around 20,000 to 32,000 Druze living mostly in the north of Jordan, while there are fewer than 800 Jordanian of the Baháʼí Faith, mainly living in Addassia village near the Jordan Valley.
+Demographics

+In 2022 Muslims made up about 97.2% of the country's population; there were almost 750,000 refugees and other displaced persons registered in the country, mainly Sunni Muslims from Syria.

+In the same year, Christians made up 2.1% of the country's population.
+A 2015 study estimated 6,500 Christian believers, from a Muslim background, were in the country (mainly Protestant).

-There are no legal restrictions on Jews, but in 2006, there were reported to be no Jewish citizens.
-Baháʼís and other non-recognised religious minorities face several restrictions.
+In 2020, there were approximately 14,000 Druze in the country, and 1,000 people following the Baháʼí Faith; there were reported to be no Jewish citizens.

+In 2022, it was noted that the country has a small number of Buddhists, Hindus, Zoroastrians and Yazidis.

 Distribution

-The percentages vary slightly in different cities and regions, for instance the south of Jordan and cities like Zarqa have the highest percentage of Muslims, while Amman, Irbid, Madaba, Salt, and Karak have larger Christian communities than the national average, and the towns of Fuheis, Al Husn and Ajloun have either majority Christian or much greater than national average.
+The percentages vary slightly in different cities and regions, for instance the south of Jordan and cities like Zarqa have the highest percentage of Muslims, while Amman, Irbid, Madaba, Salt, and Karak have larger Christian communities than the national average, and the towns of Fuheis, Al Husn, As-Simakiyah and Ajloun have either majority Christian or much greater than national average.
 Several villages have mixed Christian/Muslim populations, like Kufranja and Raimoun in the north.

 Anglicans/Episcopalians in Jordan are under the oversight of the Anglican Bishop in Jerusalem.
 The Church of the Redeemer is the largest congregation by membership of any church in the entire Episcopal Diocese of Jerusalem.
 Other Episcopal churches are in Ashrafiyya, Salt, Zarqa, Marka refugee camp, Irbid, Al Husn and Aqaba.

 Social life

 In general, Muslims and Christians live together with no major problems regarding differences and discrimination.
-However, the smallest minorities, consisting of small Shia, Druze and Baháʼí Faith contingents, experience the greatest degree of religious discrimination from the government.
-Examples include instances of rejection by the Jordanian government to recognize members of the Baháʼí Faith and the Anglican Church.
+However, the smallest minorities, consisting of small Shia, Druze and Baháʼí Faith contingents, experience some degree of religious discrimination from the government.